nikitakuklev/pysdds/README.md

 - Pure Python, and platform agnostic (official package is a thin wrapper for core C library)
 - Comparable read performance for numerical data, but **slower** for text data.
 You should do your own benchmarks if performance is critical.
 - Intelligent file buffering - helps with network file systems
-- Large file streaming without full memory pre-allocation
+- Large file reads without full memory pre-allocation
 - Serializable data structures (for example allowing data passing during batch computations through Dask)
 - Easier debugging and partial parsing of corrupted/abnormal data